Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Additional Implementation Details

 \section{Additional Implementation Details}

+As detailed in the main text, the model was trained on 256 $\times$ 256 randomly cropped patches.
+For inference, full-resolution images were used.
 The model was trained with a batch size of 1.
 To stabilize training, we adopt a cosine annealing warm restarts strategy with a restart period of 50 epochs.
-The proposed framework is trained and tested on an NVIDIA RTX A6000.
+We use the Adam optimizer~\cite{Adam} with $\beta_1$=0.9 and $\beta_2$=0.99.
+The proposed framework is implemented in Pytorch and was trained and tested on an NVIDIA RTX A6000.

-The architecture of ClearNight, illustrated in Figure~2, applies a multi-branch structure \cite{NICCV2023,UCVPR2023,LWGWSCVPR2023}, integrating illumination and reflectance priors into the backbone.
+The architecture of ClearNight, applies a multi-branch structure \cite{NICCV2023,UCVPR2023,LWGWSCVPR2023}, integrating illumination and reflectance priors into the backbone.
 The backbone consists of a commonality branch and a weather-aware dynamic specificity branch.
-The commonality branch employs five Transformer blocks \cite{swin} with modified normalization layers, activation functions, and spatial feature aggregation to enhance global feature extraction for improved restoration performance.
+The commonality branch employs five-stage Transformer blocks \cite{swin} with modified normalization layers, activation functions, and spatial feature aggregation to enhance global feature extraction for improved restoration performance.
 The weather-aware dynamic specificity branch includes five weather-aware dynamic selection blocks (WDS) tailored to adverse weather degradations.
 After each interaction between unique and common features, we use upsampling and downsampling operations to adjust feature map scales, doubling or halving the width and height as needed.